Imagine drinking a delicious tea to balance your glands, strengthen your nervous system, cleanse your liver, and more...

-One of the most wonderful recipes he gave us is for YOGI TEA.
+One of the most wonderful recipes he gave us was for YOGI TEA.
 This delicious tasting tea has been used for centuries to rejuvenate the body, strengthen the nervous system, cleanse the liver, aid in digestion, fight cases of flu and colds, and make the house smell wonderful as it's cooking.

 Drink YOGI TEA as often as you want.
 It's delicious hot or blended with ice cubes for a frothy summer treat.

 For each cup of tea, begin with 10 ounces of water.
 Bring the water to a rapid boil and add (for each cup):

 1 slice fresh ginger root

 Honey to taste (many people find the cinnamon sweetens the Yogi Tea sufficiently)